ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test > My Results

 At the subtabs Test > My Results > Test Results and Test > My Results > Printable List of Answers accounts are able to access their own test results.
-Those data contains their 'Name' and 'Matriculation Number'.
-If the test is set to anonymous (see above), 'Name' and 'Matriculation Number' are not presented.
+This data contains their ‘Name’ and ‘Matriculation Number’.
+If the test is set to anonymous (see above), the ‘Name’ and ‘Matriculation Number’ are not presented.

 ### Test > Scoring

-The tab Test > Scoring shows following personal data linked to the test attempt for accounts with 'Edit Settings' permission.
-This is needed in order to review and probably change the scoring ot test attempts.
-If the test is set to anonymous (see above), 'Name' and 'Login' are replaced by the 'Test ID'.
+The tab Test > Scoring shows the following personal data linked to the test attempt for accounts with ‘Edit Settings’ permission.
+This is needed in order to review and possibly change the scoring of test attempts.
+If the test is set to anonymous (see above), the ‘Name’ and ‘Login’ are replaced by the ‘Test ID’.

 Accounts with 'Score anonymously' permission are able to access the tab Test > Scoring, but are not able to see 'Name' and 'Login'.